L-Dieter/Network-protocols-with-session-types/README.md

 \<*PATH*> server.ts

 Opens a new connection to the server with the given session, program and port.<br/>
-The server will be accessible after a short delay, if the session and programs matches.<br/>
+The server will be accessible after a short delay, if the session and program matches.<br/>
 If a client connects to the server it will start processing the session and sends a message or request to the client if needed.

 **2.)
 How to start the client:**<br/>